 The Dundas Pipes and Drums is a competition band that has been in operation for over 50 years.
 During this time, it has been featured in many competitions, parades, concerts and tattoos in Ontario.
 Since it’s inception, the band has maintained high standards of piping, drumming and teaching, bringing the traditions and love of Highland music to the community.
 We are a “Not for Profit” Band whose mission is to pass on our legacy of teaching and playing the pipes and drums.

 The Dundas Pipes & Drums is made up of experienced players and up and comers.
 We come from all walks of life and range in age from 14 to over 70.
 What we all have in common is a love of highland music and a desire to become better players.

 Trickbag has been entertaining music lovers live and on record for over two and a half decades.
 They are now poised to open another exciting musical chapter in their long history.
-The recent addition of two new members, bassist Rick Miles and Steve Beach, a master of the mighty Hammond organ has revitalized the classic Trickbag sound.
-They join guitarist Larry Feudo, drummer Paul Panchezak and vocalist Donna Panchezak, veteran members who have been at the helm of the band since its inception.
+The recent addition of new member Steve Beach, a master of the mighty Hammond organ has revitalized the classic Trickbag sound.
+He joins guitarist Larry Feudo, drummer Paul Panchezak and vocalist Donna Panchezak, veteran members who have been at the helm of the band since its inception.

 Trickbag music crosses many boundaries.
 It encompasses rocking blues, roots music, classic Americana, soul sounds, delta blues and rhythm and blues with a distinctly southern flavour.
 So diverse and yet it always sounds like Trickbag.
 Over the years they have released four acclaimed CDs: Trickbag, Cacti Redux , Tricknology and North End Ramble –several of which were nominated for Hamilton Music Awards and tracks from Tricknology were included as incidental music for the popular television series One Tree Hill, New Girl and Heart of Dixie.